 Hearing set abruptly in 2018 Florida school massacre case

-A court hearing is set Friday in Florida for Nikolas Cruz, the man police said has confessed to the 2018 massacre of 17 people at a high school
+A court hearing is planned Friday in Florida for Nikolas Cruz, the man police said has confessed to the 2018 massacre of 17 people at a high school

 A last-minute court hearing is set Friday in Florida for Nikolas Cruz the man police said has confessed to the 2018 massacre of 17 people at a suburban high school.